Ant-Throw-Pology/2898-scouter/README.md

 An installer is available (for Linux, macOS, Windows, Crostini/ChromeOS Linux Mode) which will install the app to your computer: https://github.com/droid-kk11/2898-scouter-installer

+To install on Chrome OS, download scouter.zip from [the latest scouter release](https://github.com/Ant-Throw-Pology/2898-scouter/releases/latest), unzip it, and run it from a memorable location.
+(Until a ChromeOS installer is created).

 ## Contributing

 We use [Bun](https://bun.sh/) as our build system.